-Now you have to wait until another two years to earn interest (or choose a shorter reset period), which is a total of 4 years in length before you see any growth.
+Now you have to wait until another two years to earn interest (or choose a shorter reset period), which is four years before you see any growth.

 That’s a long time to see growth.

-Yes, you protect your original principal, but who wants to wait a long time to see any growth?
+Yes, you protect your original principal, but who wants to wait long to see any growth?

-The other side of that equation is that the earnings probably are greater than an annual reset period if you earn interest.
+The other side of that equation is that the earnings probably are more significant than an annual reset period if you earn interest.